Eutropios/WarMAC/README.md

 ### Using Poetry

-WarMAC can also be installed using [Poetry](https://python-poetry.org/) either through the provided [`poetry.lock`](https://github.com/Eutropios/WarMAC/blob/main/poetry.lock) file (recommended), or by building a lock of your own.
+WarMAC can also be installed using [Poetry](https://python-poetry.org/) either through the provided [`poetry.lock`](https://github.com/Eutropios/WarMAC/blob/main/poetry.lock) file (recommended) or by building a lock of your own.

-To obtain the source code, you can either download the latest version from [Releases](https://github.com/Eutropios/WarMAC/releases), or by cloning the repository using [git](https://git-scm.com/downloads) with the following command:
+To obtain the source code, you can either download the latest version from [Releases](https://github.com/Eutropios/WarMAC/releases) or by cloning the repository using [git](https://git-scm.com/downloads) with the following command:

 ```bash
 git clone https://github.com/Eutropios/WarMAC.git ./some/directory